The Amory Wars: Post-Keywork events

 Upon returning to his home planet of Valencine, Sirius is conflicted with the idea of sharing what he has learned.
 He seeks the advice of his long-time mentor, Dr. Allen Linkev, who argues that the discovery of an afterlife, where the acceptance of one's soul is not determined by that person's actions in life, could cause mass chaos and a fundamental existential crisis.
 Sirius' indecision causes the intervention of the Prise, an angelic species tasked with the protection of Heaven's Fence.
 The Prise explain to Amory that the secrets of the Keywork were meant to be known by them, and "God", alone and that any disclosure of his findings would be considered an act of war.

 Heeding the Prise's directions, Amory lies to the public about his findings and substitutes a physics laden explanation of how the Keywork operates.
 Having pleased the public with his explanations, Sirius turns to the daunting task of mending his relationship with Meri, who has come to terms with The Afterman's assumed death and has engaged in a relationship with Colten, the police officer who prevented her from consuming a spiked beverage.

 Sirius is awarded The Amory Award, a recognition of scientific achievement created in his honor.
 After the ceremony, Sirius and Meri are driving home for the first time in over a year.
 Meri reveals that although she loves Sirius, she can no longer be with him.
 She confesses her relationship with Colten and the fact that she is 3 months pregnant with his offspring.
 Shocked by the news, Sirius loses control of the vehicle and wrecks, causing both of them to be ejected.
 At the hospital, Sirius' life is saved.
 Meri suffers a miscarriage and, despite the doctors' best efforts, dies.
 Meri then enters the Keywork as a spiritual entity.

 Devastated, Sirius contemplates suicide and blames himself for not providing Meri with the two things she desired most: his attention and a child.
-Returning from the hospital, Sirius encounters Colten, who interrogates The Afterman as to why he couldn't selfishly let Meri go and remain in the Keywork.
+Returning from the hospital, Sirius encounters Colten, who interrogates The Afterman as to why he couldn't let Meri go and remain in the Keywork.

 An unknown amount of time passes.
 Sirius reconnects with the All Mother and acquires a new ship, Saudade, through funding from the scientific community.
 He programs the coordinates to reach the Keywork and is questioned by the All Mother regarding his overarching goals.
 His sole mission has become to re-enter the Keywork, find Meri, and help her transcend into the Samaritaine.